-Lindsay and Ashley Head figured out that recalibration.
+Lindsay and Ashley Head had to figure out how to recalibrate their relationship.
 For the couple, who is in their late 30s and had two kids while deep into busy, time consuming jobs, maintaining a healthy relationship as parents involves constant conversations, an understanding that their kids can’t come between their marriage, and lots (and lots) of shared calendars.

 Before you had kids, did you have conversations about your relationship and how it might change after a baby came along?